manabe0322/RelSearch/inst/extdata/manual/relsearch_manual.md

 * The relationship of a missing family member should be designated in the column "Relationship".
 The name of the relationship should be defined in Settings > Relationships.

-* If a reference has multiple missing family members, add rows for each relationship of the members (e.g., sibling and parent-child of the sample "Reference7").
+* If a reference has multiple missing family members, add rows for each relationship of the members (e.g., sibling and parent-child of the sample "Reference7" in the above table).

 * The marker with two empty cells (e.g., CSF1PO of sample "Reference10" in the above table) is ignored when calculating the likelihood ratio.